EliotJones/MvcHelpers/README.md

         }
     };

-You can also provide the SelectedValue if the radio buttons are on a edit view.
+You can also provide the SelectedValue if the radio buttons are on an edit view.

 Once you have your ViewModel you can get the radio button view by simply calling: